ceph/ceph/doc/cephadm/adoption.rst

      SSH keys.

    .. note::
-     It is also possible to have cephadm use a non-root user to SSH into cluster hosts.
+     It is also possible to arrange for cephadm to use a non-root user to SSH into cluster hosts.
 This user needs to have passwordless sudo access.
-     Use ``ceph cephadm set-user <user>`` and copy the SSH key to that user.
+     Use ``ceph cephadm set-user <user>`` and copy the SSH key to that user's home directory on each host.
      See :ref:`cephadm-ssh-user`

 #.
 Tell cephadm which hosts to manage: